ayeshwaryaa/Green-Productive/README.md

 ## 🚀 Features

 - **Live To-Do List:**  Add, complete, and manage tasks in real time.
-- **Custom UI:Unique, hand-crafted interface for a pleasant productivity experience.
+- **Custom UI:** Unique, hand-crafted interface for a pleasant productivity experience.
 - **Progress Tracking:** Visual progress bar updates automatically as you complete tasks.
 - **Daily Achievement:** Finish your day with a summary of your accomplishments.